I have been a website designer on the Gold Coast since 1999 when I began my own business initially called WEBEL WEBEL.

 In the last 8 or so years my computing and web design direction has leant towards all things Google and I am getting a lot of satisfaction from learning more about Google's exciting and ever expanding line of (mostly free) products such as Google Analytics, Google Search Console (formerly webmaster tools), and Google Docs to name a few.

-My business is now a Google Partner and I have the Google Analytics IQ qualification and all in all I am very happy knowing a lot about what Google offers the world in terms of search, search and display advertising and cloud solutions.
+My business was a Google Partner for many years (but currently my partner status has lapsed) and I have the Google Analytics IQ qualification and all in all I am very happy knowing a lot about what Google offers the world in terms of search, search and display advertising and cloud solutions.

 I am a member of the Australian arm of the Google Engage for Agencies program and have been to all 5 Google Engage seminars which are regularly held in Brisbane and a few other Australian capital cities.